Contrast and Accessibility

 - Sketch: Stark plugin

-Test your designs in at least deuteranopia and protanopia (most common).
+Test your designs in at least deuteranopia and protanopia.
+Those are the most common.

 Building Accessible Color Palettes